 - The future of Subversion is bright.
 Major updates include improved performance on the server side (LZ4 compression) and conflict resolution UX upgrade.
 Additionally, Assembla has been working on bringing shelving and checkpointing to the market.

 - Based on client feedback from our panel, security, monorepos, uptime and SVN in the cloud are what SVN users want to see.
+For a powerful Subversion (SVN) client try Cornerstone from Assembla.

 These highlights only scratch the surface of the in-depth content our panelists covered.
 Sign up to watch the entire replay here and gain valuable insights on the current state of Subversion, and where it’s heading.